eldskald/creative-block/README.md

 make         # All of the above
 ```

-It will create a `build` directory and put the binary `app` in there, just run it to play the game.
+It will create a `build` directory and put a zip file with the build there.

 To build and run a development build, run the following: